Benton County launches online portal for donations and volunteers

 A new website, dedicated to coordinating donations and volunteers for the COVID-19 pandemic response, has been launched by the Benton County Emergency Operations Center.
-Benton County Recovers is a community-use site for identifying urgent local needs, to offer items for donation and to volunteer to help in recovery efforts.
+Benton County Recovers is a community use site for identifying urgent needs in the community, to offer items for donation and to volunteer to help in recovery efforts.

 You have free articles remaining.